tschellenbach/Stream-Framework/README.md

 **Note**

 The Feedly open source project is in no way related to feedly.com.
-To avoid confusion we are considering renaming the 1.0 release of the project.
+To avoid confusion we are renaming the 1.0 release of the project.

 ## What can you build? ##